-Saint Forty Martyrs Church
+Holy Forty Martyrs Church

-Built in 1230 this basilica was built by Tsar Ivan Asen II (one of those represented on the Asenevtsi Monument) to honour one of his victories near Klokotnitsa over the Byzantines.
+Built in 1230 this basilica was built by Tsar Ivan Asen II (one of those represented on the Asenevtsi Monument) to honor one of his victories near Klokotnitsa over the Byzantines.
 It’s free to enter and is a 20-minute walk from the old town.
 There are important historical records stored here and also the remains of a few medieval tsars including Kaloyan and Ivan Asen I. It was also here that Prince Ferdinand I proclaimed Bulgaria’s independence from the Ottoman Empire on September 22, 1908.